 Labor and Employment Law

-As a labor or employment lawyer, you’ll be empowered with the critical role of defending the rights and obligations of employers and employees.
-At USF, you’ll learn the building blocks and gain hands-on experience essential for a successful career in this arena.
+At USF, you’ll learn the building blocks and gain hands-on experience essential for a successful career in the labor and employment arena.

 - Employee Benefits (ERISA)

 - Employment Discrimination

 - Tristin Green specializes in employment discrimination and inequality

 - Maria Ontiveros focuses on employment law with an emphasis on immigrant workers’ rights

 - Michelle Travis is a leading scholar in employment law with a focus on disability discrimination, sex discrimination, and work/family balance